 Then came World War II just before the start of 1942 with a halt in auto production and gasoline rationing.
 Railroad traffic surged while auto travel was curtailed resulting in auto travel being only about double that of rail since gasoline was in short supply due to rationing.

 But after the war, many people had lots of savings accumulated during the full employment during the war years and many decided to spend it on buying an auto.
 Auto production surged, gasoline rationing ended, and no new depression happened, allowing most working class families to obtain an auto (often a used auto).
 Rail passenger travel went into a sharp decline from which it never recovered.
 The rapid rise of air transportation after World War II resulted in domestic air travel overtaking rail in 1957, each with 3.5% of the market for intercity travel.
 Thus the fate of rail was sealed in spite of the government subsidized Amtrak created in 1970 to operate passenger trains.
-Today rail is mainly used for for commuting to work to the central business districts of large cities where traffic is congested and parking of automobiles is difficult.
-It's also much used in the Boston-New York-Washington D.C corridor since fair public transportation by subway exists in these cities.
+Today, rail is mainly used for for commuting to work to the central business districts of large cities where traffic is congested and parking of automobiles is difficult.
+It's also much used in the Boston-New York-Washington D.C corridor (NE corridor) since fairly good public transportation by exists in these cities.

 From the first introduction of the automobile, the technology has continuously improved.
 Most changes didn't happen all at once.
 New technology might first become available as an extra-cost option on the most expensive modes.
 Then it might become a standard option on high-priced model and an extra-cost option on lower priced model.
 Eventually, most all new autos would have this feature.
 It could take many years for all this to happen.
 Even when almost all new autos were sold with this feature, it would usually take several years more before most cars on the road had it because it takes time to replace the older cars still on the road with the newer cars.

 (Note that the dates in the following section are not very precise and may be corrected later.)